 They both brought up a very interesting point: dogs, in their natural state, sleep a lot!
 And they need that sleep, especially when they’re young or old.
 But what happens at daycare is that they’re forced into a very noisy, chaotic environment in which it’s almost impossible to get the rest they need.
 Dogs are barking, puppies are whining and there are the inevitable scraps.
 The owner shows up at the end of the day, is delighted to be handed a tired puppy and thinks “How wonderful!
 She must have been playing and exercising all day!”
 The reality is that their dog hasn’t had anywhere near the amount of sleep they need.
 They’re worn out, stressed and wired.
 And that’s not good in the long run.

 Contrast this with a schedule of daily dog walks.
-At King Pup, we pair dogs up on the walks so that they have a social element, a buddy to pal with every day.
+Our NYC dog walkers pair dogs up on the walks whenever possible so that they have a social element, a buddy to pal with every day.
 Friendships form, and maybe they have a little wrestle before the walk (and afterwards too!)
 They go out, they get a nice bit of exercise to break their day up, and then they come home and sleep it off.
 Depending on the schedule their owner has booked for them, maybe the walker comes back a second time too!
 Exercise, human contact, dog contact, back home to relax (and maybe chew a toy in peace without some other dog trying to steal it).

 There is one more thing to consider – sickness.
 When there are viruses doing the rounds, a large room full of strange dogs is the first place your dog is going to become infected.
 We frequently take on dog clients whose owners have told us that they were getting sick too often at daycare.
 And it’s not just minor coughs and colds – parasites are commonplace.
 Giardia is commonly spread through the sharing of water bowls at daycare facilities.
 Parasites can be quite serious – we had a client some time ago whose dog ended up in emergency care with kidney failure because of parasites she picked up at daycare (another dog had them too), and the situation escalated to the point where the owner ended up in hospital after picking up the parasites from her dog.
 Horror stories like this aren’t that common, but it’s definitely something else to consider when deciding whether sitting in a room full of dogs is the best care solution for your pet.